homebrew-ec-foss/homebrew-internethome/src/posts/risc-v-toolchain.md

 **The FOSS hardware ecosystem has grown up.**

-Just like Linux gave us `gcc`, `vim`, and `git`, the hardware world now has [Yosys](https://yosyshq.net/yosys/), [Verilator](https://www.veripool.org/verilator/), and [OpenROAD](https://theopenroadproject.org/).
+Just like the Unix and GNU ecosystem gave us tools like `gcc`, `vim`, and later `git`, the hardware world now has [Yosys](https://yosyshq.net/yosys/), [Verilator](https://www.veripool.org/verilator/), and [OpenROAD](https://theopenroadproject.org/).
 Students, hobbyists, and even startups are designing real chips with these tools: chips that actually get manufactured and work.

 The barrier to entry isn't money anymore.
 It's just knowing where to look.